CousinoMath/blog/blog/einstein-godel-holt.md

 1. Einstein, Spooky Action, and the Reality of Space
 1. How Will the Universe End?
 1. Quick Studies: A Collection of Shorter Essays
-1. Dawkins and the Diety
+1. Dawkins and the Deity
 1. On Moral Sainthood
 1. Truth and Reference: A Philosophical Feud
 1. Say Anything